pzmarzly/DesktopStreamerWin/README.md

 If you don't use ninja, adjust your commands.

-I've included Visual Studio Code settings for quick building with Ctrl-Shift-B
+I've included Visual Studio Code settings for quick building with Ctrl-Shift-B.

 # Limitations